WISDEM/WISDEM/ccblade-setup/docs/tutorial.rst

 Tutorial
 --------

+Two examples are shown below.
+The first is a complete setup for the NREL 5-MW model, and the second shows how to model blade precurvature using CCBlade.

+NREL 5-MW
+^^^^^^^^^

-One example of a CCBlade application is to simulate the aerodynamic performance of the NREL 5-MW reference model.
+One example of a CCBlade application is the simulation of the NREL 5-MW reference model's aerodynamic performance.
 First, define the geometry and atmospheric properties.

 .. literalinclude:: examples/example.py
     :start-after: # 1 ---